richardnguyen99/v1.richardhnguyen.com/content/why-gatsby-and-tailwindcss-for-blog-in-2023/index.md

 ---
-title: "How do I choose GatsbyJS and TailwindCSS for my blog in 2023?"
+title: "Why Gatsby and TailwindCSS for blog in 2023?"
 created: 2023-03-22
 updated: 2023-03-22
 author: "Richard Nguyen"